TLP:GREEN, Approved for public sharing with intended recipients

 2. Whether Collins' Kavanaugh/Dobbs vulnerability depresses Republican women turnout

-3. Super PAC spending levels in the July–November window
+3. Collins' ~4.4:1 cash advantage and super PAC spending levels in the July–November window

 Bottom Line